Table Of Contents

 Trading in commodities often involves using leverage, where traders borrow money to increase their investment potential.
 While leverage can amplify gains, it also significantly increases the risk of substantial losses.
 A small adverse price movement can quickly lead to losses that exceed the initial investment, making leverage a double-edged sword that requires careful risk management.

-Each commodity market comes with its own set of specific risks.
+Each commodity market comes with its own set of specific risks, quite apart from the general risks of online trading.
 For example, agricultural commodities are highly sensitive to weather conditions and crop diseases, while energy commodities are influenced by geopolitical tensions and regulatory changes.

 If you are interested in buying into some of the most popular commodities, this is what you should know about their market dynamics: